great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_postgresql.md

 ## Deploy the GX Agent

 You deploy and run the GX Agent within your deployment environment.
-You can deploy the GX Agent container in any environment where you can run Docker container images or create Kubernetes clusters.
+You can deploy the GX Agent container in any environment where you can run Docker container images.

 To learn how to deploy a Docker container image in a specific environment, see the following documentation: